Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 The complex column vector in (\ref{gEz1z2}) represents the Euclidean spinor.
 The Lie-algebra representation is provided by the derivative of the group representation such as

 where $\ggg^{~}_\textsc{e}\in\sss\uuu(2)$ is any ($\TxT$) unitary-matrix.

-We define an $SU(2)$-invariant inner product for spinors as the Gaussian integral such that
+We define an $\SU(2)$-invariant inner product for spinors as the Gaussian integral such that

-Representation $\pij{s}$ is the irreducible labelled by the half-integer $s$.
+Representation $\pij{s}$ is the irreducible, labelled by the half-integer $s$.
 Each spinor $\lambda_{s}^{~}$ consists of $2s+1$ monomials corresponding to the spin projection on the specific axis in physics.
-When we set coefficient monomial $c^{~}_k$ of $\lambda_{s}^{~}$ in (\ref{lambda}) as
+When we set monomial's coefficient $c^{~}_k$ for $\lambda_{s}^{~}$ in (\ref{lambda}) as